Abra Group: NG Servicios Aéreos

 In October 2025, amid reports of potential pressure on SKY Airline shareholders to either sell the airline entirely or convert debt into an equity stake, Abra Group filed an application with the Dirección General de Aeronáutica Civil (DGAC) of Chile for an Air Operator Certificate (AOC) for NG Servicios Aéreos, a company focused on non‑scheduled operations, including charter and ACMI flights, based in Santiago de Chile.

 Subsequently, photos on social media showed the airline's first aircraft, a Boeing 737‑800 from GOL Linhas Aéreas Inteligentes, with the Chilean aeronautical registration CC-DNU and the phrase "Operated by NG Servicios Aéreos" on the fuselage, in the maintenance hangar of the Brazilian airline in Belo Horizonte, Brazil.
 The establishment of the Chilean airline was interpreted as a strategic move by Abra Group to establish an operational base in Chile, while simultaneously applying leverage in ongoing negotiations with SKY regarding a potential integration into the group.

+In November 2025, Abra announced the incorporation of SKY Airline.
+The announcement was made after the conversion of existing debt and the agreement for the acquisition of the Paulmann family's stake in the airline.
+As of June 5, 2026, the transaction has already received authorization from Brazilian and Chilean authorities, and is pending the green light from the Peruvian side.
+The acquisition will give Abra a stronger presence in the Chilean and Perivuan markets.

+On July 21, 2026, the Abra Group announced the purchase of 20 Embraer E-195 E2 aircraft for its subsidiaries.
+Another 35 are purchase rights (10) and purchase intentions (15).
+The idea is to expand the regional network in various locations where the holding company operates.